bartolone/bartolone.github.io/about.md

 Maybe at some point my experiences will shift much more towards science than conjuration ... but I hope not.
 I'd rather work at the edge of my understanding and enjoy feeling like I've unearthed some arcane revelation rather than a predetermined end.

-If that sounds like your kind of journey, then grab your pack and a ten-foot pole and come along.
+If that sounds like your kind of journey, then grab your pack and a ten foot pole and come along.